Not-Baguette/Project-Gideon/README.md

 - Click your profile picture at top right of the page
 - Click `Manage Your Google Account`
 - Go to `Security` Tab
-- Scroll down to 2FA and follow the steps
+- Scroll down to 2FA, click, and follow the steps
 - After you finished, Proceed with getting the app password

 #### Getting the App Password